DeformedSAS/CS-GO-Custom-Panorama-CS2-/README.md

 # Development has been continued.
+New version will come in a few days.

 # Custom panorama that looks like CS2's panorama for CS:GO.
 This small project that i did for unknown reasons brings the CS2 ui look onto CS:GO